 - Horizontal scroll: perfect for repetitive visual elements, cards, or content consumed "in blocks."

-Real-world cases where it makes sense to use it
+Real-world cases where using it makes sense

-Some scenarios where I usually use it:
+Some scenarios where I usually apply it:

 - Card lists